 An insurance agent represents one specific company and specializes in their product offerings.
 You may reach most agents by phone, e-mail, or online.
 Some insurance companies have agents with offices to enable in-person discussions about your policy.
 Some companies offer you the opportunity to purchase insurance directly from their website and if you need assistance, an insurance agent is available to assist you.

-If you choose an insurance agent, you will need to contact each insurance company directly, as their agents only represent their company.
+If you choose an insurance agent, you will need to contact each insurance company directly, as their agents only represent their company, also known as direct writer.